This blog was contributed by Art Schoeller, Vice President and Principal Analyst at Forrester Research.

 Organizations who’ve transitioned to cloud solutions are likely to be able to respond faster.
 As Schoeller explains, “You can spin up a ton of these services, I won’t say on a dime, but much more rapidly.
 And you don’t have to source hardware.”

 If there’s one thing we took away from our conversation with Schoeller, it’s the potential for current challenges to drive lasting improvements in customer and agent experience.

 Schoeller sees organizations accelerating digital transformation, embracing flexible working, and even tapping back into the “spirit of service”—as they celebrate the everyday heroics of customer-facing staff, they’ve an opportunity to embed a greater emphasis on CX into their corporate culture.

 For more insights and advice from Art Schoeller, listen to the Elevating the Customer Experience podcast series.

-As vice president and principal analyst at Forrester Research, Art Schoeller supports Application Development & Delivery (AD&D) Professionals who plan, build, and run unified communications and contact center workloads for enterprises.
+About the author: Art Schoeller was vice president and principal analyst at Forrester Research, Art supports Application Development & Delivery (AD&D) Professionals who plan, build, and run unified communications and contact center workloads for enterprises.